 You could follow this 24-day reading plan using the Jesus Storybook Bible.
 It follows the “Jesse Tree” tradition of starting at creation and continuing through Jewish history until the birth of Christ.

 The tradition of lighting candles on the four Sundays of Advent is an old one.
-This post has more on this tradition, as well as how to put together your own wreath.
+This post has more on this tradition, as well as how to put together your own wreath and a link to free, family-friendly readings.